 Students must have access to the World Wide Web using standard browsers such as Firefox, IE, Safari, Opera, Konqueror, or Chrome.
 Moodlerooms works best with Firefox.
-Micro.econproph.net should display well on any device or browser.
-It is also useful to have access to software that reads .rtf files and .ppt files.
-Microsoft Office (Word and Powerpoint) will do this.
-Openoffice will also do it and is available for free.
-If you need software, look at my list of free software for students.
-It is advised to have a high-speed connection and a printer, but not essential.
+Macro.econproph.net should display well on any device or browser.

 XIII.
 Course Practices and Policies